ypinhsuan/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list students
+1. User requests to list students.
-2. Tutor's Pet shows a list of students
+2. Tutor's Pet shows a list of students.
-3. User requests to delete a specific student in the list
+3. User requests to delete a specific student in the list.
-4. Tutor's Pet removes the student from its associated module class
+4. Tutor's Pet removes the student from its associated module class.
-5. Tutor's Pet deletes the student
+5. Tutor's Pet deletes the student.

     Use case ends.